 HSBC's global reach spans commercial banking, wealth management and more.

 - Commercial banking – Serving 53 countries and territories, this division includes:

 - Global banking and markets – With 2 million business customers, this division offers:

 - Securities services

 - Transaction banking

 - Global private banking – Services offered include private banking, investment and wealth management services to business owners, entrepreneurs, senior executives and their families.

 - Retail banking and wealth management – Services include personal banking, mortgages, loans, credit cards, savings and investments and insurance.

 HSBC Cash Rewards Mastercard® credit card

-The HSBC Cash Rewards Mastercard competes against cards like the Chase Freedom Unlimited, with 1.5% back on all purchases and an introductory 3% cash back in the first 12 months on up to $10,000 in purchases.
+The HSBC Cash Rewards Mastercard competes against no-annual-fee cards like the Chase Freedom Unlimited.
+It offers 1.5% cash back on all purchases and an introductory 3% cash back in the first 12 months on up to $10,000 in purchases.
 The HSBC Cash Rewards Mastercard delivers a decent 12-month 0% intro APR on purchases and balance transfers (then variable APR of 15.24%, 19.24%, or 25.24%).
 This card also offers a 10% anniversary bonus on all cash rewards, a rare treat.